tfb-sv/MIW-ART/README.md

 ## Other Informations

+The complete contents of the "results" folder can be accessed through this link: ""

-There are lots of arguments in the related scripts but does not need to any change to run the scripts.
+There are lots of arguments in the related scripts, but no changes are needed to run them.

+The folders in "results/training_results", "results/evaluation_results", and "results/inspection_results" are overwritten with each related run, so be careful about this.
+Also, if the folders within these three result directories do not exist, they will be automatically created.

+The publication related to this work will be made available here upon its release.